matthewhunterdev/ci_mp1/README.md

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

--   All content was written by the developer.
+-   All content, other than that listed below, was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Credit to https://codepen.io/beforesemicolon for parts of the code in reference to the site menu.

 ### Media

--   All Images were created by the developer. git statu
+-   All Images were created by the developer.
-### Acknowledgements

--   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.